 Many people don’t mind getting older.
 They just hate feeling old.
 They hate the ever more frequent illnesses and the physical and cognitive decline that often accompanies aging.
 Here are 5 of the most common mental and emotional symptoms of aging.
 Do you recognize any of these symptoms in yourself or others?

-And then there are the diseases that are increasingly prevalent in the senior population.
+And then there are the diseases that are increasingly prevalent in the elderly population.

 Symptoms of Age, or the Wrong Senior Diet?

 Many people resign themselves to these conditions, especially the cognitive/emotional ones, think they are just a normal part of aging that there is nothing they can do about it.